Before Intel’s $900 million bid, Moovit wanted to raise more money — then the pandemic hit

 From Intel’s perspective, the timing was likely more of a coincidence than anything else.
 The company had previously said it was targeting 2022 to debut the first of Mobileye’s mobility-as-a-service offerings, which will include a driverless ride-hailing business in Tel Aviv.
 And given the role Moovit’s gargantuan arsenal of mobility data will play in all of this, Intel needs to allow enough time to integrate the various technologies.

 “The timing of the acquisition was done based on our confidence and maturity of our technology going forward for mobility-as-a-service,” Shashua said during yesterday’s call.
 “We believe that the timeline of 2022 is a very realistic timeline.
-And now, taking back the time of integration that will be required to integrate the Moovit value proposition into [our] mobility-as-a-service, [this] required that that acquisition would be done now.”
+And now, taking back the time of integration that will be required to integrate the Moovit value proposition into [our] mobility-as-a-service required that that acquisition would be done now.”

-Taking a more somber perspective, the Moovit and Intel deal could well be a canary in a coal mine.
+On a more somber note, the Moovit and Intel deal could well be a canary in a coal mine.
 While some tech industries are flourishing due to widespread lockdown and social-distancing measures, others are struggling.
 Demand for ride-hailing services is down, meaning Uber has had to expand its transport network into all manner of offerings.
 Just yesterday, a report emerged that Uber was looking to invest $510 million in electric scooter startup Lime at a valuation 79% lower than Lime’s previous one, with an option to buy it outright for a set price in the next few years.
 Electric scooter startups are struggling now, making the report plausible.

-So while Moovit and Intel’s deal is a happy enough ending, and it might have happened at some point regardless of COVID-19, the same congruous circumstances won’t necessarily apply to other struggling startups in the months ahead.
+So while Moovit and Intel’s deal is a happy enough ending and might have happened at some point regardless of COVID-19, the same congruous circumstances won’t necessarily apply to other struggling startups in the months ahead.